Using Amazon ECR with the AWS CLI

 Step 5: Pull an image from Amazon ECR

-After your image has been pushed to your Amazon ECR repository, you can pull it from other locations.
-Use the docker CLI to pull images, but there are a few prerequisites that must be satisfied for this to work properly:
+After your image is pushed to your Amazon ECR repository, you can pull it from other locations.
+Use the docker CLI to pull images after the following prerequisites are met:

 -